zealfire/zealfire.github.io/_posts/2015-07-14-GSoC2015-Week-seven-and-writing-unit-test.md

 This post is about the progress which I have made while porting print module to Drupal 8 as part of GSoC 2015.
 Below is an excerpts about the work done in week seven while work done in week six can be tracked over <a href="http://zealfire.github.io/GSoC2015-Week-six-and-working-with-PDF-libraries/">here</a>.

-Last week I had managed to finish work on mPDF and TCPDF generator and also most of the requirements for the pdf sub module were completed.
+Last week I managed to finish work on mPDF and TCPDF generator and also most of the requirements for the pdf sub module were completed.
 So this week I started writing some unit test for the module.
 Writing tests for the module was a totally new experience for me because earlier the tests which I had written were mostly for the issues on drupal.org hence they were not that much complicated.

 Ofcourse before starting to write some unit tests I tried to understand the concept by going through several resources but the best material is present over <a href="https://jtreminio.com/2013/03/unit-testing-tutorial-part-4-mock-objects-stub-methods-dependency-injection/">here</a> in my opinion so any one willing to learn the concept of unit testing may refer to same.
 Going through the unit test present in module residing within the core will also help.
 Refer to this <a href="https://www.drupal.org/node/2116263">link</a> if you want to learn how to run them.